elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/how-does-breaking-down-texts-help-in-uncovering-an-authors-intent.md

 url: /learn/art-history-and-literature/questions/how-does-breaking-down-texts-help-in-uncovering-an-authors-intent
 score: 9.0
 related_article1:
-    id: 161891
+    id: 161901
-    title: What is the primary purpose of literary analysis?
+    title: >-
+        How does the use of imagery contribute to emotional evocation in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-primary-purpose-of-literary-analysis
+    url: /learn/art-history-and-literature/questions/how-does-the-use-of-imagery-contribute-to-emotional-evocation-in-literature
 related_article2:
-    id: 161899
+    id: 161898
-    title: How can logical reasoning be used to identify cause and effect relationships in literary analysis?
+    title: >-
+        What rhetorical techniques does Shakespeare use to critique social norms?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-can-logical-reasoning-be-used-to-identify-cause-and-effect-relationships-in-literary-analysis
+    url: /learn/art-history-and-literature/questions/what-rhetorical-techniques-does-shakespeare-use-to-critique-social-norms
 related_article3:
-    id: 161891
+    id: 161898
-    title: What is the primary purpose of literary analysis?
+    title: >-
+        What rhetorical techniques does Shakespeare use to critique social norms?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-primary-purpose-of-literary-analysis
+    url: /learn/art-history-and-literature/questions/what-rhetorical-techniques-does-shakespeare-use-to-critique-social-norms
 related_article4:
     id: 161897
+    title: >-
-    title: How do societal expectations influence women's roles in Shakespeare's romantic relationships?
+        How do societal expectations influence women's roles in Shakespeare's romantic relationships?
     subject: Art History and Literature
     url: /learn/art-history-and-literature/questions/how-do-societal-expectations-influence-womens-roles-in-shakespeares-romantic-relationships
 related_article5:
-    id: 161891
+    id: 161901
-    title: What is the primary purpose of literary analysis?
+    title: >-
+        How does the use of imagery contribute to emotional evocation in literature?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-primary-purpose-of-literary-analysis
+    url: /learn/art-history-and-literature/questions/how-does-the-use-of-imagery-contribute-to-emotional-evocation-in-literature
 ---

 &nbsp;